$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Superposition with 1 au Observation

 For Method 1, component-wise magnetic fluctuation autocorrelations for each interval are first computed as in the numerator of Eq.~\ref{eq:R} through the Blackman-Tukey algorithm~\citep{Blackman58, Matthaeus82-invariants}, which are then summed to get the trace.
-As in the test with synthetic data, $j$ indexes temporal lag $\tau_j = j \Delta t$, $\Delta t = \unit[60]{s}$, and ranges from 0 to 30\% of the segment duration.
+As in the test with synthetic data, $j$ indexes temporal lag $\tau_j = j \Delta t$, $\Delta t = \unit[60]{s}$, and ranges from 0 to 30 per cent of the segment duration.
 The magnetic spectrum is computed from the correlation through the same procedure adopted for the synthetic data, following Eq.~\ref{eq:psd_dsc} and then cosine-tapering and zero-padding.
 In the next subsection, we compare the ``averaged-then-normalized'' trace spectrum with the ``normalized-then-averaged'' one to see whether $1/f$ emerging from superposition withstands variation in fluctuation variance.
-We repeat the analysis for 50 randomly selected 10-day intervals separated in time, thereby reducing cross-interval correlations.
+We repeat the analysis for 50 randomly selected 10-d intervals separated in time, thereby reducing cross-interval correlations.

-For Method 2, the magnetic field measurements are averaged across all 10-day intervals to produce a single representative 10-day time series.
-The correlation trace of the fluctuation and the corresponding spectrum are then computed from this averaged dataset.
+For Method 2, the magnetic field measurements are averaged across all 10-d intervals to produce a single representative 10-d time series.
+The correlation trace of the fluctuation and the corresponding spectrum are then computed from this averaged data set.

-The turbulence correlation time is determined from the 1-day intervals as the $e$-folding time of the correlation trace $R$, i.e., the time lag where the correlation decreases by a factor of $1/e$.
+The turbulence correlation time is determined from the 1-d intervals as the $e$-folding time of the correlation trace $R$, i.e., the time lag where the correlation decreases by a factor of $1/e$.
 The correlation trace is first smoothed 3 times through the moving-average filter (as described in Section~\ref{sec:synthetic_analysis}) to mitigate fluctuations.
-If the correlation does not reach the $1/e$ level within the first 90\% of its domain, we perform linear fit to $\ln{R}$ versus $\tau$ for the first 50\% of the correlation to acquire the value of $\tau$ where $\ln{R}/\ln{R(0)} = -1$, similar to the approach in \citet{Isaacs15}.
+If the correlation does not reach the $1/e$ level within the first 90 per cent of its domain, we perform linear fit to $\ln{R}$ versus $\tau$ for the first 50 per cent of the correlation to acquire the value of $\tau$ where $\ln{R}/\ln{R(0)} = -1$, similar to the approach in \citet{Isaacs15}.